Concorda/concorda-client/Readme.md

         },
         auth: {
           restrict: '/api',
-          password: process.env.COOKIE_PASSWORD || 'some password with lenght grater than 32' }
+          password: 'some password with lenght grater than 32' }
       }
     )